OFC Pirin Blagoevgrad: OFK Pirin

 In the foremath of the 2011–12 season, Pirin Blagoevgrad failed to receive a professional license for the A Group.
 However, due to their financial struggles they were also rejected to participate in the South-West V AFG.
 Later that year, they acquired the license of Perun Kresna.
 The team finished 2011-12 season as Perun, but for 2012-13 the team was renamed to Obshtinski futbolen klub Pirin (Общиснки футболен клуб „Пирин“), meaning Pirin Minicipal Football Club, as the club was owned by Blagoevgrad Municipality.

 In 2015, the club achieved promotion to the A Group after a four-year absence from top-flight football.
-The 2015-16 season ended in a 8th place finish out of 10 teams in a modified season format.
+The 2015-16 season ended in an 8th place finish out of 10 teams in a modified season format.
 The next season (2016–17), Pirin again managed to avoid relegation.
 However the team was relegated from the A Group after the 2017-18 season.

 On 11 June 2019, OFK Pirin secured a one-year sponsorship agreement and advertising partnership with the investment company Emirates Wealth EAD.
 In July, Blagoevgrad Municipality approved a business plan by the company discussing the future development of the club, in particular the partnership between the two sides, phases in acquiring participatory management, investment schemes, club finances and aims.
 The plan saw Emirates Wealth EAD become a majority owner, as it acquired 75% of the OFK Pirin's shares, with 25% remaining in Blagoevgrad Municipality's ownership.
 Part of obtaining participatory management saw the creation of a new association, a joint-stock company named Futbolen klub Pirin AD (Футболен клуб „Пирин“ АД), meaning Pirin Football Club, where OFK Pirin, owned by the municipality, was merged into.

 In 2021, Pirin managed to return to the First League after three years of absence.

+After three seasons in the First League, Pirin was relegated back to the Second League at the conclusion of the 2023–24 season.